exxyyf/mindset/README.md

 # mindset
-Jupyter Notebook with test task results is here.
-The dataset itself is located on Yandex Disk.
+Jupyter Notebook with results is here.
+The dataset itself is located on [Yandex Disk](https://disk.yandex.ru/d/c3Ty9ZQIQSKWgQ):